farirpgs/fari-games/public/documents/fari-rpgs/hopes-and-dreams-srd.md

 Some of the game’s mechanics mark boxes on the `DREAM` TRACK to represent the progress that the group is making towards their `DREAM`.
 When the group's `DREAM TRACK` is completed, the GM fast forwards in time and narrates how the story and the world changed thanks to the PCs.
 Accomplishing a `DREAM` also gives all the PCs a new `ABILITY` that they can choose from their respective `KITS`.

-After that, the group finds a new `DREAM`, and a difference character can be the new `HEART OF THE GROUP`.
+After that, the group finds a new `DREAM`, and a different character can be the new `HEART OF THE GROUP`.

 Then, the cycle starts over.